oneops/oneops.github.io/developer/howto/create-a-custom-payload.md

 >
   * You can browse cms-admin using a "/" nspath starting point: http://localhost:8080/cms-admin/ci.do?nspath=%2F&classname=&ciname=&Search=Search
-  * You can use the instance /ci id in the url of oneops ui to go directly to the ci: http://localhost:8080/cms-admin/ci.do?id=482717
+  * You can use the instance /ci id in the url of OneOps ui to go directly to the ci: http://localhost:8080/cms-admin/ci.do?id=482717

 There are many examples of payloads in the circuits.
 Most likely there is an existing payload you can reuse by changing a few classes.